If you have the desire to help a child through a difficult time, perhaps you can be the parent who makes the difference in their lives…

 - You will need to pass a health screening and a background check prior to being approved as a Resource Family.
 You will also need to provide copies of your California Driver’s License, an updated DMV printout, proof of automobile insurance and homeowners, (or renters) insurance.
 You will also need to provide immunization records for any pets you may have.
 Families need to have sufficient income to meet the needs of their own household.

 - Resource Family Approval entails a report that a social worker will administer with two questionnaires and perform a formal interview of yourself and your family.
 This interview will tell us your story and why you want to foster a child in need of care.
-This process typically takes from two to four.
+This process typically takes from two to four weeks.

 - All residents of your home, over the age of 18, must be fingerprint cleared.
 Your home must be a clean, safe, single-family home suitable for the placement of children as approved by a home inspection.
 You must have a bed available in a bedroom, where the foster youth placed is within 5 years of age of your biological child, or other foster youth placed in the home.
 Infants up to 24 months of age can reside in the parent’s bedroom.